Endoprosthetic treatment of retropatellar osteoarthritis (Wave / PFJ)

 • Preparation: Comprehensive preoperative planning, including imaging and physical examination.

-• Surgery: removal of damaged cartilage and insertion of the prosthesis.
-The procedure is usually carried out under general anesthesia.
+• Surgery: Removal of the damaged cartilage and insertion of the prosthesis.
+The procedure is usually performed under general anesthesia.

-• Aftercare: Intensive physiotherapeutic care to promote healing and restore joint function.
+• Aftercare: Intensive physiotherapy to promote healing and restore joint function.

 Postoperative rehabilitation

-Postoperative rehabilitation is crucial for the success of endoprosthetic care:
+Postoperative rehabilitation is crucial for the success of endoprosthetic treatment:

 • Early mobilization: Movement therapies to prevent joint stiffness and promote healing.